WZTourney/wztourney.github.io/docs/index.md

 - Lorax
 - Shawny
+- Chowder

 ## Tournament Run Dates

-09/12 - 9/22 **can be subject to extension in event of player scheduling conflict a replacement player may be used, detail TBD.**
+01/10 - 01/31

 ### Teams

-- VCC - Bok (captain), Lorax, Chowder, Skeebs
+- Team Warrior - Warrior, Shawn, Manoof
-- ACC - Mush (captain), Shawny, Oat, Manoof
+- Team Oat - Oat, Mush, Skeebs
+- Team  Chowder - Chowder, Siddique, Jabbz
-- LCC (Lone Wolves) - Hotel(captain), Warrior, Riaz, Jabz
+- Team RJCC - Riaz, Lorax, Hotel

+## Tournament Results

+<iframe src="https://brackethq.com/b/2ywub/embed/" width="100%" height="550" frameborder="0"></iframe>

-## Tournament Format
+## Tournament Basic Rules

+### First Round

-- Each team will play 6 streamed games.
+- Each team will play 6 streamed games
-- Compiled score of all six games will constitute your final score.
+- Compiled score of all 6 games will constitute your final score.
 There will be no throw away games, every game counts.

-- Highest score of the 3 teams moves on to final round.
-Other 2 teams will compete with one another in loser bracket.
-- Highest compiled score in 3 streamed games wins losers bracket and competes against #1 ranked team in final 6 game competition.
+### Winner's Finals

+- Each team will play 3 streamed games
+- Compiled score of all 3 games will constitute your final score.
+There will be no throw away games, every game counts.

+### Loser's Round 1

+- Each team will play 3 streamed games
+- Compiled score of all 3 games will constitute your final score.
+There will be no throw away games, every game counts.

+### Loser's Finals

+- Each team will play 3 streamed games
+- Compiled score of all  3 games will constitute your final score.
+There will be no throw away games, every game counts.

+### Grand Finals

+- Each team will play 6 streamed games
+- Compiled score of all 6 games will constitute your final score.
+There will be no throw away games, every game counts.

 ## Tournament Scoring System